 1/500th, f/1.8, ISO 160, processed in Lightroom.

 Yes, he’s a talented photographer, but more importantly, he has a vision.
 Nothing gets in the way of his vision, not even mistakes or hiccups.
 The best part (or as I see it) is that it’s driven through positivity and humor.
 Have fun, enjoy the process, laugh, and hustle.
-“You control the shadows, OWN THE SHADOWS,” he told his lighting class.
+“You control the shadows, OWN THE SHADOWS,” he told his Build Your Lighting Knowledge class.
 Using shadows, declaring a vision, and enjoying the process makes life behind a camera so much easier. #Shabang

-Thoughts on the shot: This photo of Peter was right after he’d wrapped up The Headshot Class during 2015’s Photo Week.
+Thoughts on the shot: This photo of Peter was right after he’d wrapped up teaching his Photoweek 2015 class, The Headshot.
 During the class, to get his model to loosen up, he tells her, “Tilt your head slightly toward the Canadian Border.”
 Laughter ensues, and she’s put at ease resulting in a great shot.
 I decided to see how Peter would react to one of his own Hurleyisms and with luck it loosened him up too.

 Lighting: I positioned Peter in the entry way of a garage with active/indirect daylight to his left.
 The backdrop is a black wall that had been painted with whiteboard paint.